 Bihar Elections: Will the 31 year old Yadav rule the roost or will Nitish get a fourth term

 New Delhi, Nov 09: It would be a very crucial day for Bihar tomorrow.
-It would decided whether Tejashwi Yadav becomes chief minister or will incumbent Nitish Kumar get a fourth term.
+It would be decided whether Tejashwi Yadav becomes chief minister or will incumbent Nitish Kumar get a fourth term.

 Almost all exit polls have given the Grand Alliance the edge.
 However, exit polls can go wrong also.
 One of the key question that is being asked is whether Bihar has voted for a young CM.
 Yadav turns 31 today.

 This was the first major election to be held amidst the pandemic.
-Moreover this was the the first time in 30 years that an election was held without RJD chief, Lalu Prasad Yadav, who is jail after being conducted in multiple fodder scams.
+Moreover, this was the first time in 30 years that an election was held without RJD chief, Lalu Prasad Yadav, who is jail after being conducted in multiple fodder scams.

 Bihar Elections 2020: Why the results may be delayed